 How Much Does Commercial Flood Insurance Cost?

-The cost of commercial flood insurance varies significantly depending on the riskiness of your location, the size of your property, the extent of your coverage, etc. That said, premiums can range from a few hundred dollars per month to several thousand.
+The cost of commercial flood insurance varies significantly depending on several factors.
+Insurance premiums can range from a few hundred dollars per month to several thousand.
+Key factors that influence the pricing and underwriting process include:

 5 Tips To Help Make Sure You’re Covered

-To ensure that your business or commercial property is properly covered with the necessary flood insurance, here are a few important tips to keep in mind obtaining coverage on a NFIP Flood Policy.
+To ensure that your business or commercial property is adequately covered, here are a few important tips to keep in mind when obtaining coverage on an NFIP flood policy.

 1. Only One Building Is Covered Per Policy

-This means that if there are multiple buildings or structures on the commercial property that need flood insurance coverage, a separate policy must be put in place for each building structure.
+This means that if there are multiple buildings or structures on the commercial property that require flood insurance coverage, a separate policy must be obtained for each building or structure.
 Each building structure must have its own flood insurance policy for it to be covered.

 2. The NFIP’s Maximum Flood Insurance Coverage for a Commercial Property Is $500,000 Per Building Structure

-As mentioned above, the NFIP allows for up to $500,000 in flood insurance coverage for each individually insured building structure, and up to $500,000 in coverage for personal property or business contents within the covered building structure.³
+As mentioned above, the NFIP allows for up to $500,000 in flood insurance coverage for each individually insured building structure, as well as up to $500,000 in coverage for personal property or business contents within the covered building structure.³

-If you believe that your commercial property building(s) need more than $500,000 per building in flood coverage, seek additional flood insurance coverage through a private or excess flood insurance policy.
+If you believe that your commercial property building(s) need more than $500,000 per building in flood coverage, contact an insurance agent to seek additional flood insurance coverage through a private or excess flood insurance policy.

 3. NFIP Flood Insurance Doesn’t Cover Business Interruption

-NFIP flood insurance policies do not cover business interruption, lost business profits, etc. If you need or want flood insurance coverage for those damages, contact your insurance agent or broker to help you obtain coverage for those items as related to flood damage.
+NFIP flood insurance policies do not cover business interruption, lost business profits, or other similar losses.
+If you need or want flood insurance coverage for those damages, contact your insurance agent or broker to help you obtain coverage for those items as related to flood damage.

 4. Consider a Scheduled Building Policy

-For commercial property owners where the commercial property includes several building structures at one location, a Scheduled Building Policy may be an option for flood insurance coverage.
+For commercial property owners with multiple building structures at a single location, a Scheduled Building Policy may be an option for flood insurance coverage.

 Scheduled Building Policies aren’t frequently utilized in the NFIP flood insurance realm, but they are available to cover anywhere from two to ten separate building structures under one policy.
-However, the policy declaration page will be required to designate a specific amount of insurance coverage for each individual building.
+However, the policy declaration page will require the designation of a specific amount of insurance coverage for each individual building.
 All buildings must have the same ownership and property location to qualify for this type of policy.
 I’ve seen these utilized before by school districts.

 The policy declarations page(s) will include a list or schedule that delineates each building covered with the amount of insurance coverage for that building.